thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * The configuration for a child-device `$CHILD_DEVICE_ID` is stored by default under `/etc/tedge/c8y/$CHILD_DEVICE_ID/c8y-configuration-plugin.toml`
-* These TOML files have the same schema as for the main device, listing the configuration `files` and giving for each a `path` and possibly a `type`.
+* These TOML files have the same schema as for the main device, listing the configuration `files` and giving for each a `path` or a `type`.
-* Note that the `path` doesn't need to be a file path.
-  It can be a key path in some registry of the child device or any name that makes sense for the child device.
+* The `type` can be a key path in some registry of the child device or any name that makes sense for the child device.
 * As for the main device, the `type` is used to name the configuration file on the cloud.
   All the configuration `type`s for a child devices are declared to the cloud on start and on change of the `c8y/$CHILD_DEVICE_ID/c8y-configuration-plugin.toml` file.